Alex-Genovese/floatversion/README.md

-  -F | --filter       contains given items -F  "string  string  string" -S | --starts       starting with -S  "string  string  string" -D | --delete       doesn't contain: -D  "string  string  string" -M | --max          outputs the highest/latest value in list, only, with '-r' shows lowest/earliest -g | --gt           A > B, returns true/false -g "A B" (.nums or sem ver, for -lt use B A) -v | --verbose      for problem output, show algorithm sequences (full version only)
+  -F | --filter       contains given items -F  "string  string  string" -S | --starts       starting with -S  "string  string  string" -D | --delete       doesn't contain: -D  "string  string  string" -M | --max          Outputs the single highest/latest value in the list and with '-r' the lowest/earliest,
+                      with integer shows top or bottom of total list eg. -M 3 is top 3 and -M 3 -r the bottom.
+  -RM [int]           Outputs the single lowest/earliest value in the list.
+With integer, as -M but
+                      reverses only the M filter set, not the list, eg. -M 3  > 3 2 1  -RM 3 > 1 2 3
+                      also accepts '-r' to reverse a lowest set filter ...
+  -g | --gt           A > B, returns true/false eg. if fv -g "A B"; then .. (.nums or sem ver)
+                      Normally quiet and to be tested.
+Use -v for screen output or piping.
+  -v | --verbose      for problem output, show algorithm sequences (full version only)
        --sort-v       use sort -V (if present) in preference to the default jq methods --no-svb       no falling back to 'jq' if 'sort -V' is unavailable, show error instead